 For more walks in this once royal forest, take a look at some more wild and wonderful walks in the New Forest.

 Situated just south of Marlborough, the Savernake Forest is a historic park, Special Site of Scientific Interest and an ideal place to embark on a countryside walk.
 With a history going back over 1,000 years, this forest has a significant reputation for ancient trees and is home to the Big Bellied Oak – one of the country’s oldest trees and a must-see when you’re visiting this remote part of Wiltshire.

 Starting at our Postern Hill campsite, this route walks through ancient woodland, beneath towering oaks and past majestic deer.
 Circling around the forest for over 6 kilometres before returning to the campsite, this pathway offers a truly remote escape from modern life.

 For more walks in this ancient forest, take a look at some more scenic walks in the Savernake Forest.

 Encompassing over 1,000 acres, Sherwood Forest is a royal woodland in Nottinghamshire, famed for its historic association with the heroic legend of Robin Hood.
 Annually, around 1 million tourists visit this forest to see the setting for the iconic Robin Hood stories.

 Winding through the forest, from the visitor centre to the iconic ancient tree, the Major Oak Trail is the essential Sherwood Forest walking route.
 Around 1,000 years old, the Major Oak is said to have been where Robin Hood and his merry men slept – and in a 2002 survey, it was voted as Britain’s favourite tree.

+Thinking of taking a walk this spring?
+Take a look at the best bluebell walks near you.
 Still looking for more things to do on your next camping trip?
 Take a look at some of our favourite things to do near our campsites.
-Thinking of taking your dog camping with you?
-Take a look at our dog-friendly campsites.

 Get the latest news & special offers delivered to your inbox